Prathik-Ullur/Emotion-Detection-from-audio-and-video-files/README.md

-# Emotion Detection on audio and video files
+# How to detect emotion from audio and video files?

 ![](https://marketingland.com/wp-content/ml-loads/2016/03/emotions_ss_1920.png)